pvponsee/pvponsee/README.md

 I am Dhruv Sangamwar and I'am currently pursuing a B.S in Computer Science at University Of California Davis.

-- 🔭 I’m currently working on a pomodoro app in SwiftUI.
+- 🔭 I’m currently working on [Flashy](https://github.com/ThaumicMekanism/calhacks-2023).
+An AI powered Flashcard app.
-- 🌱 I’m currently learning Scala, C#, and SwiftUI.
+- 🌱 I’m currently learning NextJS, Ruby on Rails.
-- 👤 I'm currently working at:
+- 👤 I used to work at:
-  [Solidigm](https://www.solidigm.com/), a new collaborative start-up between Intel and SK Hynix with aim to provide cutting edge NAND SSD technology to customers.
+  [Solidigm](https://www.solidigm.com/) formerly Intel NPSG, aiming to provide cutting edge NAND SSD technology to customers.

 </div>